-Northern Rail Trail is a 97.6 mile moderately trafficked out and back trail located near Lebanon, NH that features a lake and is rated as moderate.
+Northern Rail Trail is a 97.6 mile moderately trafficked out and back trail located near Lebanon, New Hampshire that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Northern Rail Trail follows the route of the Boston & Maine Railroad as it winds its way along the Mascoma River.
 The Northern Rail-Trail is one of the most family friendly trails in New Hampshire.
 The trail starts in Lebanon and is a pleasant jaunt to Danbury.
 While many rail-trails follow rivers along their course, the Northern gives riders a chance to get up close and personal with the Mascoma River as the trail crosses the river seven times within the first four miles.
 The trail starts at the Witherell Recreation Center in Lebanon and is obviously a family favorite.
 Tagalongs, tandems, trailers, and training wheels dominate the first couple miles of the trail as children and their parents enjoy this beautiful stretch of the trail that takes full advantage of old railroad bridges to cross the river about every half mile or so.
 Gradually the trail population begins to thin out.